TheVerl/Project-Balance/README.md

 # Project-Balance
-RTS Game where the units do not blindly follow your orders, build in Godot.
+RTS Game where the units do not blindly follow your orders, built in Godot.